mil06/gcp-mdp-demo/README.md

 5. Choose control access for objects
 6. Click CREATE

+If we navigagte back to the Storage browser, we can see the newly created bucket.
+(Circled above in green (storage-sc-demo)).

 ![GCP Storage Create A](documents/gcp%20ss/GCP%20Storage%20Create%20A%20SS.png)

 ![GCP Storage Create B](documents/gcp%20ss/GCP%20Storage%20Create%20B%20SS.png)

-If we navigagte back to the Storage browser, we can see the newly created bucket.
-(Circled above in green).
 Lets go into our bucket and create a folder to place our JSON file.
 Use the create folder button (Circled below in green).
 Give your folder a name and you'll see it be created (Circled in green (data-prep)).
 Upload the JSON file, meteorsonearth.json, from the /data folder.
 You can now see the uploaded file in the dataprep folder (Circled in green second image below).
 Now that we have completed the steps required in Cloud Storage, we can continue to Dataprep

 ![GCP Storage Bucket](documents/gcp%20ss/GCP%20Storage%20Bucket%20SS.png)